 Minoxidil (usually as 5 % lotion for men and 2 % for women; twice daily, not more than 25 drops twice a day) is another agent that is used in the treatment of alopecia areata.
 It works by stimulating hair growth, especially follicular proliferation.
 It may be given alone or combined with anthralin.
 Skin irritation may occur, manifesting as itching, rash, spots, etc., at the site of application.

 Short-contact or overnight treatment of anthralin (usually as 0.5—1 % cream) has irritant properties, as well as immunosuppressive and anti-inflammatory properties.
-It has reported to be effective, and recommended in children.
-The adverse effects of anthralin are scaling of the skin, folliculitis and lymphadenopathy.
+It was reported to be effective and recommended for children.
+The adverse effects of anthralin are scaling of the skin, folliculitis, and lymphadenopathy.
 Anthralin preparations can stain the clothes.

 Therapies of uncertain efficacy in the treatment of alopecia areata include aromatherapy (massage of certain essential oils every day for 2 minutes on the patches).